Introducing useful shortcut keys in Visual Studio Code

 - VSCode comments out extensions according to the programming language, which is convenient for people who switch between different languages

-Well, the biggest advantage is that you don't have to think about unnecessary things.
+Well, the biggest advantage is probably that you don't have to think about unnecessary things.

-The disadvantage is that code folding doesn't work for multi-line comments.
+The downside is that code folding doesn't work for multi-line comments.

 summary

-When developing, the thing you spend the most time doing is probably moving your right hand back and forth between the mouse and keyboard (that's a bit of an exaggeration).
-If
+When developing software, I think the longest time is spent with my right hand moving back and forth between the mouse and keyboard (a slight exaggeration).
+If I could

-you could reduce that time even a little, your development speed would increase and you would be able to do better work and be more productive.
+reduce that time even a little, my development speed would increase, and I could do better work with greater productivity.

 1